VASIL-ANSARI/Gen-AI/task_5/README.md

 ## 🧪 Sample Questions by Sentiment
 😟 Negative / Anxious

+“What are the symptoms of leukemia?”

-“I’m really scared about this chest pain.
-Is it serious?”
+“I am really scared about my diagnosis”

-“I’m worried my symptoms might be cancer.”

 😐 Neutral

-“What are the symptoms of diabetes?”

-“How is asthma diagnosed?”

-“What causes high blood pressure?”
+“Can chemotherapy cause fatigue?”

 🙂 Positive